-Next.js App Router Guide
+Next.js App Router: A Practical Guide

 Next.js 13 introduced the App Router, a new way to handle routing in React applications.